megakevin/end-point-blog/2025/08/announcing-end-point-ecommerce-our-new-open-source-project.md

 Today we're pleased to announce a new open source project: End Point Ecommerce.
 A minimalist E-Commerce system that's quick to set up and easy to understand.
 Meant for developers to own, adapt, customize and extend.

-You can fork it today on [GitHub](https://github.com/EndPointCorp/end-point-ecommerce).
+You can learn more about it on [our website](https://ecommerce.endpointdev.com/).
+You can also fork it today on [GitHub](https://github.com/EndPointCorp/end-point-ecommerce).

 There are running demos here: [REST API](https://demo.ecommerce.endpointdev.com/swagger), [Admin Portal](https://admin.demo.ecommerce.endpointdev.com), [Web Store](https://demo.ecommerce.endpointdev.com).